Touring Arts Grant

 Application Deadline: 30 days prior to the beginning date of the project activity.
 Applications open now and close when FY19 funds have been fully expended.

 Non-matching FY19 Touring Arts (TOUR) Grants are available to nonprofit organizations and entities of government for support to engage professional touring artists for performances and educational activities in Tennessee communities.
+TOUR grants can only be used to support fees for one (1) artist or group per event.
 Except in unusual circumstances, only one (1) Touring Grant will be awarded to any one applicant in a single fiscal year.

 Applicants receiving operating support in FY19 through the MCI, PS or CEP categories are ineligible to apply for a TOUR grant.